-Based on these factors, a determination of nonregulated status of ASR368 creeping bentgrass is not expected to have a disproportionate adverse impact on minorities, low-income populations, or children.
+ASR368 creeping bentgrass has been in the environment in the three counties in Oregon and Idaho for more than a decade and has not had an adverse impact on minorities, low-income populations, or children to date.
+Based on this and the factors described above, a determination of nonregulated status of ASR368 creeping bentgrass is not expected to have a disproportionate adverse impact on minorities, low-income populations, or children.